zerynth/docs-v3/docs/new_posts/2021-03-22-networking-library-eth.md

 ```python
 info()
 ```
-Returns a tuple with the IP parameters associated with the interface.
+Returns a tuple with the IP parameters associated to the interface.
 The tuple is composed by the following elements:
 0. `Bool`: DHCP enabled (*True*) or disabled (*False*)
 1. `String`: IP address
 2. `String`: netmask